-Spring: The spring campaign focused on gardening "dos and don'ts".
-Pesticides and yard waste were targeted pollutants using commercial rotation of "Shouldn't Have, "Boat Ride", and "Sid the Stormdrain" and the poster "Snail/Don't Kill an Ocean".
-The three commercials really help to drive home the message that what comes off residential properties washes into the storm drains and into rivers and the ocean.
-"Shouldn't Have" is an animation showing a couple gardening and trimming their yard, after finished the couple hoses off the clippings and yard waste into the storm drain, later while at the beach the couple discovered dead fish and discovers their waste has flowed out to the beach and impacted the water quality.
+Winter/Spring: The spring campaign focused on gardening "dos and don'ts".
+Pesticides and yard waste were targeted pollutants using commercial rotation of "Shouldn't Have, and "Boat Ride" on cable TV, while using "Shouldn't Have", "More is Better", and "Pick it Up" on local radio.
+The combination of these commercials really help to drive home the message that what comes off residential properties washes into the storm drains and into rivers and the ocean.
+"Shouldn't Have" is an animation showing a couple gardening and trimming their yard, after finished the couple hoses off the clippings and yard waste into the storm drain, later while at the beach the couple discovered dead fish and finds their waste has flowed out to the beach and impacted the water quality.
 The commercial ends with a "shouldn't have done that" message.
 To complement the outreach to adults and bridge the gap to teens, the co-permittee committee agreed that "Boat Ride" carried a comprehensive educational message.
 The commercial follows a hand-made paper boat as it travels from in front of a typical suburban home through a storm drain cluttered with smelly trash and yard waste to a beach filled with litter.
 This simple, powerful message educates children of all ages - and their parents as well.
-Together, these commercials and transit shelter posters drive home the message that what happens in our neighborhoods affects our waterways and ocean.